jslawinski/apf/README.md

   -l, --load          - load a module for user's packets filtering -L, --Load          - load a module for service's packets filtering

- HTTP/HTTPS PROXY:

-  -S, --use-https     - use https proxy instead of http proxy -P, --proxyname     - the name of the machine with proxy server -X, --proxyport     - the port used by proxy server (default: 8080) -C, --pa-cred  U:P  - the user (U) and password (P) used in proxy
-                        authorization
-  -B, --pa-t-basic    - the Basic type of proxy authorization (default)

 ================================================================================